rrogovski/reactnd-project-myreads-starter/README.md

 npm start
 ```

-A new browser window should automatically open displaying the app.
-If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser
+Navigate to [http://localhost:3000/](http://localhost:3000/) in your browser.

 ## How to use

 - There are three categories to sorted the books: Currently Reading, Want to Read and Read

-- To change a book's category or remove a book from the list, click on the green button on the book cover
+- Click on the green button on the book cover o change a book's category or remove a book from the list

-- To add new books, click on the green + button at the bottom of the page.
-  Type an author's name or subject.
+- Click on the green + button at the bottom of the page to add new books and type an author's name or subject.

-_Note: The backend API is limited to a fixed set of [search terms](#search-terms) -- see below for valid search options_

 ### Resources and Documentation: